 Students must have an overall cumulative GPA of at least 2.0 (C) in all courses used to fulfill the general education requirement.
 Students must complete the ENG 111 course with a grade of C or higher.
-The

-CR/NC option is available only for general education courses that will not apply to a major or minor.
+The CR/NC option is available only for general education courses that will not apply to a major or minor.
 Up to 27 semester hours of nontraditional credit may apply toward the general education requirements.
 A course may count toward only one general education requirement.

-Transfer students bringing in 30 credits are exempt from COR101 and transfer students bringing in 60 credits or more are exempt from both COR101 and COR201.
+Transfer students bringing in 30 credits are exempt from UNI 101.